Fiserv/tenants-doc/validator/studio-validators.md

 # DevStudio Github Validator

-Dev Studio have developed validation technique for all Tenant Github content.
-Validation is performed to validate and test Tenant's various files such as API specs file , markdown files , document explorer defination ,Tenant.json files and more.
-Validation check at Github repository helps Studio team to maintain and preserve standards and rules within the Tenant managed content.
+DevStudio has developed a validation technique for all Tenant Github content.
+Validation is performed to validate and test Tenant's various files such as API specs file ,markdown files ,document explorer defination ,Tenant.json files and more.
+Validation check at Github repository helps DevStudio team to maintain and preserve standards and rules within the Tenant managed content.

 # Validator 'Github Workflow' powered by Github Action

-Studio validators are powered by Github Actions.
+DevStudio validators are powered by Github Actions.

 ## Github Action and workflow

 Github Action is an in-buit platform by Github for continous integration and continious developement.
-Studio Validators developed over Github workflows triggered by Github events such as Pull Request created or Commit on feature branch(s).
+DevStudio Validators developed over Github workflows triggered by Github events such as Pull Request or Commits on feature branch(s).

 ## Available Validator